MuqarrabG/Bobs-Jobs/README.md

-# COMP2110 Web Development Assignment
+# Bob's Jobs Web Development

 This project implements the Bob's Jobs web application for the COMP2110 Web Development assignment.